brimdata/super/book/src/super-sql/functions/parsing/regexp.md

 of the left most match of the regular expression `re`, which is a [regular expression](../../queries.md#regular-expression), and the matches of each parenthesized subexpression (also known as capturing groups) if there are any.
-A null value indicates no match.
+An empty array indicates no match.

 ## Examples